 openBarter represents fungible values by a couple (quality, quantity) where the quality is a name describing a quality standard and where the quantity is an integer.
 It extends the central limit order book mechanism by exploring non-bilateral cycles and produces transactions with more than two movements.
-It does not require the expression of prices, but use quantities exchanged to implement mechanism that is equivalent to the best price rule when it is applied to bilateral cycles where money is one of the fungible values exchanges.
+It does not require the expression of prices to preform competition that is equivalent to the best price rule when it is applied to bilateral cycles where money is one of the fungible values exchanged.